 normal distribution and the central limit theorem, Student, X2 and F distributions.
 Statistical estimation: sampling distributions, point estimation, properties of estimators, confidence intervals.
 Statistical hypotheses: hypothesis testing, type I and type II errors, required sample size, goodness of fit tests.
-Expected learning This course is the introductory course in the concepts, outcomes and techniques and tools of statistics.
-The aim of the course is to competences to be introduce the basic concepts of probabilities and statistics acquired: and to present the main tools and scientific methods of both descriptive and inferential statistics.
+Expected learning outcomes and competences to be acquired: This course is the introductory course in the concepts, techniques and tools of statistics.
+The aim of the course is to introduce the basic concepts of probabilities and statistics and to present the main tools and scientific methods of both descriptive and inferential statistics.
 An additional aim of the course is to present alternative applications of statistical methods used in a variety of operational (and not only) problems.
 The course is the basis for several advanced courses in the industrial management direction of studies, on which specific statistical methodologies and techniques are developed and applied.
-After successful completion of the course, students will be able to: process data sets apply the basic principles of the probability theory perform Bayesian updating identify and use the basic probability distributions calculate probabilities using probability (density) functions perform statistical estimates calculate confidence intervals perform and interpret statistical hypothesis testing.
+After successful completion of the course, students will be able to: process data sets apply the basic principles of the probability theory perform Bayesian updating identify and use the basic probability distributions calculate probabilities using probability (density) functions perform statistical estimates calculate confidence intervals Teaching methods perform and interpret statistical hypothesis testing.Hours of Instruction 65 (Theory: 39, Exercises: 26)